cbinzer/deno-kv-insights/README.md

 currently fixed and cannot be changed.
 However, you cannot create, edit or delete any entries yet.
 For this you have to re-export two islands.

-### 2. Re-export entriesManagement and queueManagement islands
+### 2. Re-export entriesManagement, entryManagement and queueManagement islands

 In the islands folder create an entriesManagement.tsx with the following content: